People don’t value what they don’t understand. And people don’t understand physical education!

 The case studies I shared in Minneapolis highlighted four success stories of good things happening in physical education and health education today.
-There was a learn-how-to-ride-a-bike program in Washington DC.
+There was a learn how to ride a bike program in Washington DC.
 A high school “Outdoor Academy” in Maple Valley, Washington that integrated physical education with science and language arts.
 A study in Texas that showed academic performance and behavior improved with more recess.
 And a health education program in Milwaukee that was succeeding in reducing teen pregnancies.
-You can read about each of these on the SHAPE America website.
-All are impressive.

 The thinking behind creating these case studies and inviting teachers to contribute more was the urgency for physical and health educators to do a much better job of marketing ourselves.
 It’s time for all of us to realize that people don’t value what they don’t understand.
 And people don’t understand physical education!
 The vast majority of PE teachers are multi-talented and passionate about what they do, but horrendous at informing others about the benefits of what they do.
 Not only are we marketing duds, but we’re abysmally ignorant of its critical importance.
 Of course why should we be good at marketing or self-promotion?
 In all likelihood, it was never part of our college professional preparation.